flutter/website/getting-started.md

 build the `Stocks.apk` in [examples/stocks](https://github.com/flutter/flutter/tree/master/examples/stocks).
-Eventually we plan to make this much easier and support platforms other than Android, but that work still in progress.
+Eventually we plan to make this much easier and support platforms other than Android, but that work is still in progress.